VigneshVSV/hololinked/README.md

 - or, find a reasonable HTTP-RPC implementation which supports all three of properties, actions and events, yet appeals deeply to the object oriented python world.

 See a list of currently supported features [below](#currently-supported). <br/> <br/>

+##### NOTE - The package is under active development.
+Contributors welcome.

+- [example repository](https://github.com/VigneshVSV/hololinked-examples) - detailed examples for both clients and servers
+- [helper GUI](https://github.com/VigneshVSV/hololinked-portal) - view & interact with your object's methods, properties and events.

 Ultimately, as expected, the redirection from the HTTP side to the object is mediated by ZeroMQ which implements the fully fledged RPC server that queues all the HTTP requests to execute them one-by-one on the hardware/object.
 The HTTP server can also communicate with the RPC server over ZeroMQ's INPROC (for the non-expert = multithreaded applications, at least in python) or IPC (for the non-expert = multiprocess applications) transport methods.
 In the example above, IPC is used by default.
 There is no need for yet another TCP from HTTP to TCP to ZeroMQ transport athough this is also supported. <br/> <br/>
 Serialization-Deserialization overheads are also already reduced.
 For example, when pushing an event from the object which gets automatically tunneled as a HTTP SSE or returning a reply for an action from the object, there is no JSON deserialization-serialization overhead when the message passes through the HTTP server.
 The message is serialized once on the object side but passes transparently through the HTTP server.

 One may use the HTTP API according to one's beliefs (including letting the package auto-generate it), although it is mainly intended for web development and cross platform clients like the interoperable [node-wot](https://github.com/eclipse-thingweb/node-wot) client.
 The node-wot client is the recommended Javascript client for this package as one can seamlessly plugin code developed from this package to the rest of the IoT tools, protocols & standardizations, or do scripting on the browser or nodeJS.
 Please check node-wot docs on how to consume [Thing Descriptions](https://www.w3.org/TR/wot-thing-description11) to call actions, read & write properties or subscribe to events.
 A Thing Description will be automatically generated if absent as shown in JSON examples above or can be supplied manually.
 To know more about client side scripting, please look into the documentation [How-To](https://hololinked.readthedocs.io/en/latest/howto/index.html) section.

-##### NOTE - The package is under active development.
-Contributors welcome.

-- [example repository](https://github.com/VigneshVSV/hololinked-examples) - detailed examples for both clients and servers
-- [helper GUI](https://github.com/VigneshVSV/hololinked-portal) - view & interact with your object's methods, properties and events.

 ### Currently Supported

 - indicate HTTP verb & URL path directly on object's methods, properties and events.
 - control method execution and property write with a custom finite state machine.
 - database (Postgres, MySQL, SQLite - based on SQLAlchemy) support for storing and loading properties  when object dies and restarts.
-- auto-generate Thing Description for Web of Things applications (inaccurate, continuously developed but usable).
+- auto-generate Thing Description for Web of Things applications.
 - use serializer of your choice (except for HTTP) - MessagePack, JSON, pickle etc. & extend serialization to suit your requirement.
 HTTP Server will support only JSON serializer to maintain compatibility with node-wot.
 Default is JSON serializer based on msgspec.
 - asyncio compatible - async RPC server event-loop and async HTTP Server - write methods in async
-- have flexibility in process architecture - run HTTP Server & python object in separate processes or in the same process, serve multiple objects with same HTTP server etc.
+- choose from multiple ZeroMQ transport methods & run HTTP Server & python object in separate processes or in the same process, serve multiple objects with same HTTP server etc.
-- choose from multiple ZeroMQ transport methods.

 Again, please check examples or the code for explanations.
 Documentation is being activety improved.